Skip to main content

 resource.max_table_nesting = 0

-Several data sources are prone to contain semi-structured documents with very deep nesting i.e. MongoDB databases.
+Several data sources are prone to contain semi-structured documents with very deep nesting, i.e., MongoDB databases.
 Our practical experience is that setting the max_nesting_level to 2 or 3 produces the clearest and human-readable schemas.

-Sample from large dataโ€‹
+Sample from large data

-If your resource loads thousands of pages of data from a REST API or millions of rows from a db table, you may want to just sample a fragment of it in order i.e. to quickly see the dataset with example data and test your transformations etc. In order to do that, you limit how many items will be yielded by a resource by calling resource.add_limit method.
-In the example below we load just 10 first items from and infinite counter - that would otherwise never end.
+If your resource loads thousands of pages of data from a REST API or millions of rows from a database table, you may want to sample just a fragment of it in order to quickly see the dataset with example data and test your transformations, etc. To do this, you limit how many items will be yielded by a resource (or source) by calling the add_limit method.
+This method will close the generator that produces the data after the limit is reached.

 r = dlt.resource(itertools.count(), name="infinity").add_limit(10)